You may have heard of the terms “power of attorney,” personal directive” or “living will” in relation to estate planning.

 However, it can be difficult to discuss such matters.

-At Vest Estate Lawyers in Calgary, our family lawyers can advise you on advance care planning and help you draw up the necessary documentation.
+Western Canada’s Vest Estate Lawyers can advise you on advance care planning and help you draw up the necessary documentation.

 Read More → How is a power of attorney different from a personal directive in Alberta?